tpunt/PHP7-Reference/README.md

 skipped for this new major version are as follows:
  - **To prevent confusion**.
 Many resources were written about PHP 6 and much of the community knew what was featured in it.
-PHP 7 is a completely different beast with entirely different focusses (specifically on performance) and entirely different feature sets.
+PHP 7 is a completely different beast with entirely different focuses (specifically on performance) and entirely different feature sets.
 Thus, a version has been skipped to prevent any confusion or misconceptions surrounding what PHP 7 is.
  - **To let sleeping dogs lie**.
 PHP 6 was seen as a failure and a large amount